Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 where $R$ is the distance from the source to the observer, $\iota$ is the angle between the line of sight and the orbital angular momentum of the binary system, $c_{\iota} \equiv \cos\iota$, $s_{\iota}\equiv \sin\iota$, and $T_R$ is the retarded time.

 For compact binaries including SMBHBs, Equation~\ref{eq:memhplus} evolves into a minimal waveform model (MWM) expression as explained by Favata~\citep{Favata2009} as

-where $\Theta(t)$ is the Heaviside function, $M$ the total mass, $r(T)$ the binary separation at time T, $\eta$ the symmetric mass ratio, $A_{22n}$ the amplitudes of the quasinormal models (QNMs) of the dominant $\textit{l} = 2$ , $m=2$ GW mode during ringdown and $\sigma_{22n}$ being the complex QNM frequencies (refer \cite{Favata2009} for more details).
+where $\Theta(t)$ is the Heaviside function, $M$ the total mass, $r(T)$ the binary separation at time T, $\eta$ the symmetric mass ratio, $A_{22n}$ the amplitudes of the quasinormal modes (QNMs) of the dominant $\textit{l} = 2$ , $m=2$ GW mode during ringdown , $\sigma_{22n}$ being the complex QNM frequencies and $r_m \equiv r(T=0)$ the orbital separation at the end of the inspiral, where the inspiral and ringdown descriptions are matched (refer \cite{Favata2009} for more details).
 This resulting expression captures the gradual accumulation of memory during the inspiral and merger, analytically.

 Favata also developed a more relativistic Effective One Body (EOB) waveform model calibrated to numerical relativity (NR) simulations shown in Fig.~1 of~\cite{Favata2009}.
 Although the EOB framework offers improvements over the MWM, its predictions still deviate from full NR-based calculations.
 For instance, the final memory amplitude from a hybrid PN/NR waveform was found to differ by 27\% compared to the EOB estimate \cite{Favata2009}.